katur/localizome/INSTALL.md

 # If changes to requirements.txt:
 pip install -r requirements.txt

-# If new static files:
+# If new/changed static files:
 ./manage.py collectstatic --link

 # If new database migrations: